hardbyte/python-can/doc/internal-api.rst

 Adding support for new file formats
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This assumes that you want to add a new file format, called *canstore*.
+Ideally add both reading and writing support for the new file format, although this is not strictly required.

 1. Create a new module: *can/io/canstore.py*
    (*or* simply copy some existing one like *can/io/csv.py*)